 What are ADLs - Activities of Daily Living?

 Activities of daily living are the most fundamental and functional tasks of everyday life.
-Sometimes called physical ADLs, they are basic self-care tasks from when you get out of bed to when you retire for the night.
+Sometimes called physical ADLs, they are basic self-care tasks completed from the time you get out of bed to when you retire for the night.

 Why Are ADLs Important?